Realtime Unified BioAcoustic Tool

 Sounds and Senses Lab

-RUBAT Studio is a MATLAB-based recorder built for field bioacoustics — designed to capture high-sample-rate audio while giving you real-time heterodyne monitoring, responsive visualisation, and robust recording workflows.
+RUBAT Studio is a MATLAB-based recorder for field bioacoustics and multichannel acquisition.
+It pairs high-sample-rate capture with real-time heterodyne monitoring, responsive visualisation, and robust recording workflows that feel at home within the BiosoniX family.

 What is it good for?